PART 6: ARTHUR’S SEAT & THE MILITARY TATOO

 The next day we left the heathered hills and ancient cities of Scotland, with the smell of peat in our noses, the taste of whisky on our tongues, and the sound of bagpipes ringing in our ears.
 We said goodbye to our European children as they headed off to their respective cities, each having enjoyed the company of their parents and little brother, with promises of coming home for Christmas.

-As the bonny hills of Scotland receded below and I settled into my plane seat, I couldn’t help but think of this verse from the song we had heard sung last night, and thought how fitting it was.
+As the bonny hills of my ancestors receded below and I settled into my plane seat, I couldn’t help but think of this verse from the song we had heard sung last night, and thought how fitting it was.

 “We two have run about the slopes, and picked the daisies fine; But we’ve wandered many a weary foot, since auld lang syne.”